-Prayer keeps the soul alert and on guard against temptation.
-You can think of it as a spiritual coffee – unless you’re one of the few people like me that feel sleepier after drinking coffee.
+Pray, in a way I cannot explain, keeps the soul alert and on guard against temptation.
+You can think of it as a spiritual coffee, unless you’re one of the few people like me that actually feel sleepy after drinking coffee.
 Hehe.

 Prayer prevented Daniel and his companions from denying the Almighty God and worshiping false gods (Daniel 6:10–28).
-Prayer would have saved St. Peter from denying Jesus, but he chose to sleep instead (Matthew 26:41) and then denied Christ 3 times (Matthew 26:69–75).
+Prayer would have saved St. Peter from denying Jesus, but he chose sleep instead (Matthew 26:41) and went on to deny Christ 3 times (Matthew 26:69–75).

 Watch and pray!